francisct/FUSSY/README.md

 # FUSSY
-Mobile app to track buses
+Mobile app to track buses using user's data